 The Entrepreneurial Challenge is a competition held by Sikorsky Innovations to highlight and support revolutionary ideas, ventures and innovators with applications to aerospace and beyond.
 Sikorsky is looking for agile technology leaders across all industry domains that embody the entrepreneurial spirit, passion, and management style to complement the qualities of an established industry leader and creatively address the toughest problems in vertical flight.
-Teams incubating new ideas as well as small businesses looking to expand through a relationship with Sikorsky are encouraged to apply.
+Individuals or teams incubating new ideas around the globe, whether working in a garage or in a Fortune 500 company are encouraged to apply.

 Winners of the Entrepreneurial Challenge will have the opportunity to:

 - Access mentoring program, education workshops, and events across Connecticut's entrepreneurial network, CTNEXT, for one year.